braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/jebbit.md

 # Jebbit

-> [jebbit](https://www.jebbit.com/) is a paas to which you can build engaging experiences for users to capture first-party data.
+> [Jebbit](https://www.jebbit.com/) is a PaaS to which you can build engaging experiences for users to capture first-party data.

 Jebbit has partnered with Braze so that you can pass user emails and attributes from your Jebbit campaigns as user data to Braze in real-time.
 This data can then be utilized to drive marketing initiatives like personalized email campaigns and triggers.

 ## Requirements

-when requesting integrating with jebbit, please communicate if any hard deadlines need to be met.
+When requesting integrating with Jebbit, please communicate if any hard deadlines need to be met.
 Additionally, please make sure that you have the attributes mapped to your Jebbit experience(s) that you would like passed to Braze.
 It is also important to note that the attribute ID you have set in Jebbit is how the attribute field name will be shown in Braze.